 - more recently, your participation in the Wamberal Beach values and uses survey.

 All this information will be used to assist in informing the Open Coast and Coastal Lagoons Coastal Management Program.
-We’re also conducting a waterways survey (open until 25 May 2021) which will assist us in plugging the gaps identified and to more broadly understand how you are using our waterways and why.
+We conducted a waterways survey which will assist us in plugging the gaps identified and to more broadly understand how you are using our waterways and why - stay tuned, a survey report is underway.

 What we have achieved